spider-themes/eazydocs/readme.txt

 == Changelog ==

 = v1.0.1 (17 April 2022) =
+* New: Search Banner
 * New: Brand Color changing option added to Settings page.
+* Dropped: Add New Doc via Ajax feature dropped due to this feature was not working for some users
 * Fixed: Doc archive page was rendering doc lists incorrectly
 * Fixed: JS error on single doc
-* Tweaked: Some style improved on doc frontend
+* Tweaked: Some UI & UX improved on doc frontend
+* Tweaked: Left sidebar toggle position
 * Tweaked: Was this doc helpful?
 Voting design and ajax loading icon improved
 * Tweaked: Code and file structure re-organized